therealjtgill/therealjtgill.github.io/index.md

 These are, without a doubt, my favorite advancement in neural network technology.
 The goal of this blog is to elucidate the machinations of the Neural Turing Machine (NTM) and use a TensorFlow implementation to demonstrate some of the tasks that they've been trained to perform.
 Here's the stuff I'm going to talk about:

-1. What it can do
+1. What they can do
 2. Architecture
 3. Math
 4. Implementation in TensorFlow